 Probably, you have heard that too much TV time is not the best thing for a baby—More so when used for playing video games or watching videos.
 Again, children do not learn much from the screen.
-As a parent or caregiver, it is good to check what your child is doing to ensure something beneficial to h/her.
-For instance, “can too much TV cause speech delay?”
+As a parent or caregiver, it is good to check what your child is doing to ensure that it is something beneficial to h/her.
+From my testimony, your question on “Can too much TV cause speech delay?” will be answered.

-Studies have shown that, too much screen time can hinder language developments skills in young children.
+Studies have shown that; too much screen time can hinder language development skills in young children.
 Again, it is much more difficult for a parent to monitor screen time with the increased accessibility of electronic devices.
 But as a parent, you can monitor your child’s screen time by setting an example with screen time and watching TV with your children when necessary.

 Dangers of Too Much Screen Time in Toddlers Speech Development

 Screen time is any time your child spends with a screen in front of their face.
 Screens include tablets, phones, laptops, televisions, computers, movie theatres, DVD players, hand-held gaming devices, and any screen with moving pictures.
 However, despite being educational content or not, screen time is screen time, and its effects can significantly affect your child’s overall development.

 According to the study done among children between six months and two years, toddlers exposed to hand-held screens for more time were more likely to have delayed expressive language skills, among other adverse effects.
 Meaning their ability to say words and sentences was delayed.
 Also, they found a 49% expressive language delay more risk for every 30-minute increase in hand-held screens daily.